 4. Eid Al-Adha

 Another festival In Saudi Arabia that isn't specific to the country but does play a major role today, the Eid Al-Adha is celebrated by Muslims around the world and lasts for a duration of four days.
 This is a festival that marks the moment when Ibrahim was willing to sacrifice his son for Allah.
 This is the time when Muslim families around the world meet their close relatives and celebrate together.
-In fact, food in Saudi Arabia is a major part of Eid Al-Adha and one of the major highlights for travelers coming to the country during this time.
+In fact, food in Saudi Arabia is a major part of Eid Al-Adha and one of the major highlights for travellers coming to the country during this time.
 What is pivotal to note here is that a lamb is usually slaughtered during the festival and its meat is distributed to the community.

 Suggested Read: Best Beaches In Jeddah, Saudi Arabia To Relax Your Soul